sam-doomguy/documentation-api/ServiceRules.md

 This end point takes no parameters.

 ### Examples
-Example request to update an account level pager-duty setting:
+Example request to download a JSON of rules and services mapping:

 ```
 curl -H "Content-Type: application/vnd.api+json" \